 - Click Review found items once the scan is complete.

-- Mark what files you want to recover.
+- Mark the files you want to recover.
 The Recovery chances column displays your chances of successfully recovering each file.
 And, you can preview a file by double-clicking it.
 When you’re ready, click Recover.

 - Choose the output location.
 Make sure you don’t recover the data to the same USB, as it could corrupt it.
+Click Next to finish recovery.

 Once complete, you will be met with an overview screen that details the recovery process.
 You can then go to the folder you chose for recovery and view your files.